 I am a specialist in slavery and its legacies in the US and the UK.
 After completing my PhD at the University of Liverpool in 2015, I spent two years at the University of Bristol before joining Liverpool John Moores University in September 2018.
-After significant time spent in Liverpool and Bristol, two cities that were at the heart of Britain's slave economy, I have developed a strong interest in institutions that deal with difficult pasts.
+After significant time spent in Liverpool and Bristol, two cities that were at the heart of Britain's economy of enslavement, I have developed a strong interest in institutions that deal with difficult pasts.
 I am one of two international representatives on the Universities Studying Slavery Consortium's steering committee, and I have spoken at a UNESCO conference in the US on British Universities and Slavery.
 I established the LJMU and Slavery Project in 2018 and worked as academic lead, researching LJMU's history alongside undergraduate and postgraduate students.
 Some of this research can be found on this website, LiverpoolSlavery.com.
-I now provide oversight on the project, which is now being undertaken by Dr Isabel Robinson, a postdoctoral researcher.
+I now provide oversight on the project, and research is now being undertaken by Dr Isabel Robinson, a postdoctoral researcher.

 Degrees